austinoneil/chandroid_app/README.md

 When I feel as though the application has its main features at a relatively stable point, I will release an Alpha version of the application on the Google Play Store.

-If you do not use the Google Play Store, and would like a direct .APK, e-mail me about it and I will send it to you at my earliest convenience.
+If you do not use the Google Play Store, and would like a direct .apk, e-mail me about it and I will send it to you at my earliest convenience.
 (I may host the .apk somewhere when the app is Alpha ready)

 If you would like to contact me, send me an e-mail at: waaronl@okstate.edu